-105 Introduction to Western Civilization I 3 hours lecture, 3 units Letter Grade or Credit/No Credit Option
+105 Introduction to Western Civilization I 3 hours lecture, 3 units Letter Grade or Pass/No Pass Option

-Advisory: English 51 and English 56, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels W5 and R5.
+Advisory: English 48 and English 49, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5 and W5.

 This course is an historical survey of Western Civilization from the early human communities through early modernism.
 The course is designed to further students' general education by introducing the ideas, attitudes, and institutions basic to Western Civilization.
 It may be of interest to history majors as well as any student seeking a broad historical perspective.
 (FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.
 UC Transfer Course List.
-(CAN HIST 2) (CAN HIST, SEQ A = HIST 105 + 106).

-106 Introduction to Western Civilization II 3 hours lecture, 3 units Letter Grade or Credit/No Credit Option
+106 Introduction to Western Civilization II 3 hours lecture, 3 units Letter Grade or Pass/No Pass Option

-Advisory: English 51 and English 56, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels W5 and R5.
+Advisory: English 48 and English 49, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5 and W5.

 This course is an historical survey of Western Civilization from early modernism to the present.
 The course is designed to further students' general education by introducing the ideas, attitudes, and institutions basic to Western Civilization.
 It may be of interest to history majors as well as any student seeking a broad historical perspective.
+(FT) Associate

-(FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.
+Degree Credit & transfer to CSU and/or private colleges and universities.
 UC Transfer Course List.
-(CAN HIST 4) (CAN HIST SEQ A = HIST 105 + 106).

-109 History of the United States I
+109 History of the United States I 3 hours lecture, 3 units Letter Grade or Pass/No Pass Option

-Advisory: English 51 and English 56, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels W5 and R5.
+Advisory: English 48 and English 49, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5 and W5.

 This course, which covers the history of the United States from its colonial origins through the period of Reconstruction, provides an overview of the diverse peoples who interacted, settled, and influenced the history of the nation and its developing economic, social, and political institutions.
 The course requires students to analyze a variety of materials, think critically, and write thesis-based essays.
 History 109 taken in conjunction with History 110, 115B, 123, 142, 151; Black Studies 140B; Chicano Studies 141B; or Political Science 102 satisfies the District and may satisfy the CSU graduation requirements in United States History, Constitution, and American Institutions and the requirement in California state and local government.
 Associate Degree Credit & transfer to CSU and/or private colleges and universities.
-UC Transfer Course List: History (HIST) 109, 110, 141, 142, 150, 151, and/or Black Studies (BLAS) 140A, 140B combined: maximum credit, one series.
-(CAN HIST 8) (CAN HIST SEQ B = HIST 109 + 110).
+UC Transfer Limitation: History (HIST) 109-110, 141-142, 150-151, Black Studies (BLAS) 140A-140B and/or Chicano Studies 141A-141B combined: maximum credit, one series.

-110 History of the United States II 3 hours lecture, 3 units Letter Grade or Credit/No Credit Option
+110 History of the United States II 3 hours lecture, 3 units Letter Grade or Pass/No Pass Option

-Advisory: English 51 and English 56, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels W5 and R5.
+Advisory: English 48 and English 49, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5 and W5.